-You've probably heard about it Almost halfway through the term...
+You've probably heard about it

-I've avoided it intentionally
+I've delayed it intentionally

-I wanted to do justice to this extremely important, central concept of machine learning
+I want to do justice to this extremely important, central concept of machine learning

 And I'm dissatisfied with the usual definitions!

 Machine learning

 is about algorithms

 that allow us to increase model complexity

 and optimize

 on larger datasets

 over larger sets of parameters

 and even infinite-dimensional function spaces

-, ↓ 💭 , ↓ 💻 , ↓ 🔛 , ↓

 With great fitting comes great responsibility

 ML increases danger of this specific kind of modeling problem

-"I know it when I see it" not good enough!

-Source: Wikipedia Example in week 1 Defining/exploring overfitting We'll consider several approaches to defining/using the term - Validation: typical machine learning definition - Generalization: simple probabilistic definition - Bias-variance: statistical distinctions - Causality: scientific/philosophical applications - Anthropology: human learning and overfitting IRL (non-examinable but brief and useful for life in general?)
-Typical ML definition of overfitting Motivating idea: assume the model will be "deployed" I.e. Some time after fitting the model will be used on new data "It is difficult to make predictions, especially about the future" - Danish saying Overfitting the "training data" Using a model that is too complex Specifically, one where the complexity is larger than the optimal complexity for predicting on a new observation or new sample of test/validation data - \hat{f}{λ} model fitted/estimated on training data - λ tuning parameter that penalizes complexity - \circ larger λ , simpler model - λ^ optimal param. value for predicting/classifying new data - Overfitting: using \hat{f}{λ} for some $\lambda < \lambda^{}$ ISLR Figure 2.10
+Source: Wikipedia Example in week 1 Outline - Complexity: typical machine learning definition - Generalization: simple probabilistic definition - Bias-variance: statistical distinctions - Causality: scientific/philosophical applications - Anthropology: human learning and overfitting IRL (supplemental but brief and useful for life in general?) - Validation: standard method to prevent overfitting (to variation, cannot help us with bias) Typical ML definition of overfitting Motivating idea: assume the model will be "deployed" I.e. Some time after fitting the model will be used on new data "It is difficult to make predictions, especially about the future" - Danish saying Overfitting the "training data" Using a model that is too complex Specifically, one where the complexity is larger than the optimal complexity for predicting on a new observation or new sample of test/validation data - \hat{f}{λ} model fitted/estimated on training data - λ tuning parameter that penalizes complexity \circ larger λ , simpler model - λ^ optimal param. value for predicting/classifying new data - Overfitting: using \hat{f}{λ} for some $\lambda < \lambda^{}$ ISLR Figure 2.10 True model is simple High complexity overfits